ASTROCYTOMA

 Electric-field therapy

 Electric-field treatment employs electrical fields to target tumor cells while sparing healthy cells from damage.
 Electrodes are placed right on the body to perform the procedure.
 The system is known as Optune.
 Following surgery and radiation, it is administered together with chemotherapy.
-Both those with a recent diagnosis and those whose glioblastoma has returned are eligible for its FDA-approved treatment.
+Both those with a recent diagnosis and those whose glioblastoma has returned become eligible for its FDA-approved treatment.

 We’re here to help STOP THE PAIN